onkoe/barretts-club/content/posts/i-got-a-milkv-duo.md

 Anyway, it arrived after just over a week, arriving in one of the tiniest boxes I've ever received... or held!

-{{ cache_image(alt="a text convo with my friend, Leo. i sent him a photo of the tiny box and said 'ITS SO CUTE!' he replied with 'BRO' followed by a couple of stonehenge emojis.", link="/images/i-got-a-milkv-duo/tiny.png", filetype="png") }}
+{{ cache_image(alt="a text convo with my friend, Leo. i sent him a photo of the tiny box and said 'ITS SO CUTE!' he replied with 'BRO' followed by a couple of stonehenge emojis.", link="/images/i-got-a-milkv-duo/tiny.webp", filetype="webp") }}

 As [Milk-V's site](https://milkv.io/duo) says, the Duo is packing down there!
 It has two [C906 cores](https://www.cnx-software.com/2020/11/09/xuantie-c906-based-allwinner-risc-v-processor-to-power-12-linux-sbcs/) (one for Linux and another for FreeRTOS).
 The board also has a balmy 64MB of memory and includes a CVITEK TPU - marketed as an "AI acceleration engine... *shudders*.
 I'm not sure if Google would appreciate their name either, but because it can run [YOLO](https://milkv.io/docs/duo/application-development/tpu/tpu-yolov5) and even a limited [OpenCV](https://milkv.io/docs/duo/resources/opencv-mobile), I'm not particularly concerned!